-Garfield, Helen, Associate Professor.
+Garfield, Helen, Professor (on leave first semester, 1981-82).
 B.S.J., Northwestern University, 1945; J.D., University of Colorado, 1967.
-Helen Garfield was Casenote Editor of the Colorado Law Review.
-She clerked for the Colorado Supreme Court and practiced law in Colorado.
-Professor Garfield taught at Oklahoma City University Law School for two years before joining the faculty in 1976.
+In law school, Helen Garfield served as Chief Casenote Editor for the Colorado Law Review.
+She was law clerk to Justice Edward E. Pringle of the Colorado Supreme Court before entering private practice in Boulder, Colorado.
+She taught at Oklahoma City University Law School from 1974 to 1976.
+Since joining the faculty in 1976, she has taught constitutional law, family law, and sex discrimination, and has written extensively on family law in Indiana.
+She is on leave in Fall, 1981, to do research under a Lilly Endowment Open Faculty Fellowship.